Linthevanrooij/Computational_creativity/Logfile.md

 ## Reflect on experience of generative AI
 _04/10/2024_

+Working with three different AI programs considerably expanded the creative possibilities for presenting our poems.
+It was also surprising to realize just how much is possible with all the AI programs that are available today.
+For instance, the text-to-speech generator provided a wide selection of voices, which we could further customize by adjusting the speed, volume, pronunciation, and pitch.
+The beat generator also offered an extensive range of options, producing an endless supply of beats across various genres.
+For our project, we specifically chose beats from the hip-hop and R&B genres.
+As for the image generator, there were also numerous options available to generate images in a variety of styles.

 We think the use of generative AI significantly elevated the output of our poem generator.
 Because the poems sometimes lacked coherence or didn’t always make perfect sense, having a voice like J. Cole narrate them gave the poems a more realistic, rap-like feel.
-Hearing the poems spoken aloud made them feel more like rap verses rather than disjointed text on a page.
-The addition of a beat further enhanced this effect, transforming the poems into something more rhythmic and much closer to the vibe of actual rap songs.
+Hearing the poems spoken aloud made them feel more like rap lines rather than disjointed text on a page.
+The addition of a beat further enhanced this effect, and made the poems more rhythmic.
 The AI-generated album covers also contributed to the overall presentation, because it added a fun and creative element to the audio interface mock-up.

 ## Reflection on the question of how to evaluate the creativity of your system